Head of Learning Support, Intervention Manager, Child Protection Officer – Mr G Odlin, Assistant Headteacher (email@example.com)

 The SENCO meets with the Teaching Assistants fortnightly;

-The SENCO meets with the Learning Support Department teachers every half term.
+The SENCO meets with the Learning Support Department teachers fortnightly.